 A Message from the President of the Northwest Suburban Interfaith Council

-This family was born 30 years ago when the local Jewish Community Center was defaced with anti-Semitic graffiti.
+The NW Suburban Interfaith Council was born over 30 years ago when the local Jewish Community Center was defaced with anti-Semitic graffiti.
 Clergy and members of local congregations banded together-not only to decry and condemn a hateful act but to create something new: an organization that could work together to foster understanding of other faiths, encourage cooperative social service efforts and serve as an ethical and moral voice promoting positive growth and unity in our community.